 After finishing high school, she moved to Manila, Philippines, where she worked as a commercial model and gained popularity and eventually became one of the top models in the country.
 She also gained a Certificate in Outdoor Recreation and a black belt in Choi Kwang-Do when she was only 12 years old.

-Before she was crowned Miss Universe 2018 last weekend, she has also crowned Miss World Philippines 2016 and the privilege of representing the country to the Miss World 2016 pageant held in the United States.
+Before she was crowned Miss Universe 2018 last weekend, she has also crowned Miss World Philippines 2016 and the privilege of representing the country at the Miss World 2016 pageant held in the United States.
 She made it to the top 5 and ended third runner-up.

 When she was 13, her mom had a dream that her daughter will be crowned Miss Universe in a red dress which actually materialized last week.
 She is now the fourth Filipina to win this title